 With Stage 1 expected to cost between $120 to $140 million, we anticipate we will need initially to raise up to $50 million in Equity Capital from farmer shareholders or other partners.

 This will cover land acquisition costs, a proportion of the construction costs of the scheme, re financing of consent costs and the short-term financing currently in place.

-At this stage we are looking at different options for the total funding solutions and we will be in close communication once we have finalised the preferred option.
+At this stage, we are looking at different options for the total funding solutions and we will be in close communication once we have finalized the preferred option.